web-work-tools/minimal-mistakes/_posts/2019-07-04-didecentral-contributors-guide-minimal-mistakes.md

 ### Pre-requisites

-You must have installed Git and the [Ruby Bundler](https://bundler.io/).
+You must have installed [Git](https://web-work.tools/command-line-git-ssh/),` and the [Ruby Bundler](https://bundler.io/).

-I'll also recommend using [VSCode](https://web-work.tools/content-creation/), because it's fully integrated with `git`, so that you don't have to worrying about learning [git commands](https://web-work.tools/command-line-git-ssh/), right away.
+I'll also recommend using [VSCode](https://web-work.tools/content-creation/), because it's fully integrated with `git`, so that you don't have to worrying about learning git commands.

 Also, I usually create a new repository on github, first.
 Then I clone it locally, again, avoiding the terminal.
-Meaning I can learn git in more depth, at my leisure.
+Meaning we can learn git in more depth, at our leisure.

 Later there will be more complete guides on all the things, but for now, this should get most of our early contributors started fairly simply, and Infominer (that's me:) is around to help if you get stuck with anything.

 ### [Site Structure](https://mmistakes.github.io/minimal-mistakes/docs/structure/)

-This will give you a high-level view of site-structure, and I've linked to each directory, in its home repository, for easy access.
+Before you get started, here is a high-level view of the site-structure.

 * [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes/)